wyt2019suzhou/SchedNet_in_SMAC/README.md

 Parameters can be changed in alg_parameters.py and env_parameters.py

 ## Reference
-This library is derived from offcial implment of SchedNet:https://github.com/rhoowd/sched_net
+This library is derived from the offcial implment of SchedNet:https://github.com/rhoowd/sched_net

 PPO:https://github.com/openai/baselines